-A list of the best lens hoods, screen protectors, cases, straps, thumb grips, soft shutters for the Fuji X100F.
+A list of the best lens hoods, screen protectors, cases, straps, thumb grips, and soft shutters for the Fuji X100F.

 I’ve ordered the X100F in silver this time.